TheGoodlike13/oblivion_dmg/README.md

 Plus, it's been a while since I did some nice and refreshing JAVA programming.
 So that's a bonus.

+P.S.
+I may have gone a little insane half way through the project.
+Please excuse any code or comments that seems a little too avant-garde.

 ## Limitations

 Physical damage is ignored.